 - The used u-bolts will be stressed, and the threads will be rusted and damaged from the previous installation.

-- A torqued u-bolt will suffer from distorted threads or stretched threads.
+- A torqued U-bolt will suffer from distorted threads or stretched threads.

 - Nylock nuts should be tightened once and retorqued, but never loosened and retightened.